DSStoffer/dsstoffer.github.io/Rtoot.md

 <br/>

 Finally, you can find lots of help on the internet &#129300;.
+AI is pretty good for simple programming problems.
+The great thing about AI is it does not get nasty (yet), but it's not the most reliable source.
+We have started to Google things if we can't remember how to do something if we're not sure or don't want to look at old code.

-If you have a specific and difficult question, try [Stack Overflow](https://stackoverflow.com/questions/tagged/r).
-Before you ask a question, read [how to ask a good question](https://stackoverflow.com/help/how-to-ask).
+For varying degrees of __&#128122; nastiness__ try these:  If you have a specific and difficult question, try [Stack Overflow](https://stackoverflow.com/questions/tagged/r), which does get nasty.
+Anyway, before you ask a question, read [how to ask a good question](https://stackoverflow.com/help/how-to-ask).
+RStudio has a [community forum](https://forum.posit.co)  and there is a dedicated search engine called [rseek](https://rseek.org).
+There is an [R-help mailing list](https://stat.ethz.ch/mailman/listinfo/r-help) that still exists, but it atrophied due to a high degree of nasty.
+There is also [Reddit](https://www.reddit.com/r/Rlanguage) - we haven't seen any complaints, but it's probably not as popular and StackOverflow.

+_If you post a question about homework, state that up front when asking the question._

 <br/>